Just-in-time and distributed task representations in language models: Discussion

 \paragraph{Conclusion} We investigated how the dynamics of in-context learning are reflected in the development of language models' internal task representations.
-Our results suggest that language models do not smoothly refine a global task state in-context.
-While general task sensitivity persists throughout context, models appear to construct effective task representations in a ``just-in-time'' fashion to solve a simple task scope immediately ahead.
-The fleeting, minimally-scoped nature of these in-context task representations provides new insight into the models' state of inferring and performing tasks based on new evidence.
+Our results suggest that language models do not smoothly refine a global task state.
+While general task sensitivity persists throughout the context, models construct more active, transferrable task representations in a ``just-in-time'' fashion.
+These contrasting levels of task representations provide new insights into the models' state of inferring and performing tasks based on new evidence.

-\begin{ack} We thank Yasaman Bahri, Katherine Hermann, Mike Mozer, Sjoerd van Steenkiste, and Murray Shanahan for helpful comments and support on this work.
+\begin{ack} We thank Yasaman Bahri, Katherine Hermann, Mike Mozer, Sjoerd van Steenkiste, Murray Shanahan, and anonymous reviewers for helpful comments on this work.

 \end{ack}

 {S\arabic{figure}}